esnaultloic/ProjectCloudComputing/README.md

 <img src="images/SsCloudComputing.png" alt="Screen" width="400" height="500">

 The project consists in creating a firefox and chrome extension to guess answers to question using informations on a wikipedia page.
+First the extension scraps the content of a wikipedia page.
+Then it runs the deep learning model using the question given by the user.
+The API gives a few answers with different certainty scores and we pick the highest score to put in the answer part of the extension.
 <p align="right">(<a href="#top">back to top</a>)</p>